dadwic/PageZilla/packages/docs/versioned_docs/version-0.1.0-beta.11/concepts/user-components.md

 But this won't really work the way we want it to - the Text Component will not have its own Node.
 Instead, it will still be a part of Hero's Node.
 So, inside the Text Component, when we call `setProps(props => props.text = "...")`, it will actually be editing the props of `Hero`.
 In this case, it will be adding a new prop `text` to Hero, which is not consumed by Hero and therefore makes no sense.

 So how do we even define new Nodes inside a User Component?
-Previously, we discussed how `<Element />` is used to define Nodes; that concept is applied universally in Craft.js.
+Previously, we discussed how `<Element />` is used to define Nodes; that concept is applied universally in PageZilla.
 Hence, we just have to wrap our `<Text />` element in the example above with `<Element />`.

 ```jsx {4}